isaac-sim/IsaacLab/docs/source/refs/reference_architecture/index.rst

 **Component 1 - Asset Input**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Isaac Lab accepts URDF or USD files for assets.
+Isaac Lab accepts URDF, MJCF XML or USD files for the assets.
 The first step to training using Isaac Lab is to have the USD file of your asset and the USD or URDF file of your robot.
 This can be achieved in the following ways: